-Certain problems in the environment, like lead exposure, is a possible cause.
+Specific environmental problems, like lead exposure, are a possible cause.

 Signs of ADHD in Children

 Children with ADHD typically begin to show signs of the disorder between ages 3 and 12.
 Sometimes minor symptoms become more problematic when demands at school increase.
-Symptoms can be described as mild, moderate or severe.
+Symptoms can be mild, moderate, or severe.
 For many people diagnosed as children, the condition continues into adulthood.
-It’s diagnosed more in boys than girls and behaviors can vary depending on the gender, with boys tending to be more hyperactive while girls exhibit greater inattentiveness.
+It’s diagnosed more in boys than girls, and behaviors can vary depending on the gender.
+Boys tend to be more hyperactive, while girls exhibit greater inattentiveness.

-- Predominantly Inattentive – Children diagnosed with this type have difficulty managing their attention, levels of effort and concentration, and may be both forgetful and disorganized.
+- Predominantly Inattentive: Children diagnosed with this type have difficulty managing their attention, levels of effort, and concentration and could be both forgetful and disorganized.

-- An inability to pay close attention to the details of class lessons or making careless mistakes in schoolwork and homework.
-This can also include being unable to organize activities or tasks.
+- Those with ADHD cannot pay close attention to the details of class lessons or make careless mistakes in schoolwork and homework.
+ADHD symptoms can also include being unable to organize activities or tasks.

-- Misplacing important items, such as school materials like pencils, notebooks or rulers.
+- Those with ADHD often misplace essential items, such as school materials like pencils, notebooks, or rulers.

-- Having trouble maintaining focus in class or during physical play.
+- Those with ADHD often have trouble maintaining focus in class or physical play.

-- Being unable to follow instructions and complete schoolwork, homework or house chores.
+- Those with ADHD are often unable to follow instructions and complete schoolwork, homework, or house chores.

 Signs of ADHD in Adults

 One of the biggest misconceptions about ADHD is that it only affects children.
-This is untrue.
-While signs of the disorder may have been present in childhood, many adults were never diagnosed when they were younger.
-Signs of the disorder in adults can include:
+While signs of the disorder may have been present in childhood, many adults were not diagnosed with ADHD when they were children.
+Symptoms of the condition in adults can include: